Leonamrsm/DS-em-Producao/README.md

 ![](img/app_scheme.png)

+A demonstration of the app:

+To access the bot via telegram, click on the link below:

 http://t.me/leonam_RossmanBot

-A demonstration of the app: